Skip to content

 Is Rare in Kinsale worth it?

 Yes.
-Rare is the most ambitious kitchen in Kinsale, listed in the Michelin Guide and a Gold Medal Awards winner for Best Fine Dining in Ireland.
-Chef Meeran Manzoor's blend of French technique, South Indian spice and West Cork produce is genuinely distinctive, and the monthly-changing menu rewards return visits.
-For a tasting-menu evening in the area it is the clear first choice.
+Rare is the most ambitious kitchen in Kinsale, recommended in the Michelin Guide and a Gold Medal Awards winner for Best Fine Dining in Ireland.
+Chef Meeran Manzoor's South Indian spice frameworks on West Cork produce are genuinely distinctive, not fusion for its own sake, and the seasonal menu rewards return visits.
+For a tasting-menu evening in West Cork it is the clear first choice.

 How much does Rare cost and how do I book?